Comparing Different Types of Facial Fillers

 This substance occurs naturally in our bones and is soft and gel-like.
 It’s thicker than hyaluronic fillers so that they will last longer – up to 12 months.

-Calcium hydroxylapatite also can stimulate your body to produce collagen, which occurs naturally in the skin to provide firmness and structure.
+Calcium hydroxylapatite is a dermal filler that also can stimulate to help stimulate natural collagen production, which occurs naturally in the skin to provide firmness and structure.
 This filler works best on deep lines and wrinkles.

 The most common filler that contains this substance is called Radiesse.

-This is a synthetic filler that encourages the body to make more collagen.
+Poly L Lactic Acid is a synthetic dermal filler that encourages the body to make more collagen.
 It was first used for HIV patients who had lost a lot of facial fat.
 Today, the FDA approved it to enhance volume in the cheeks, increase skin thickness, and reduce the appearance of lines and folds.

 PLLA is not put into the lips or injected around the eyes.
 It takes several treatments about six weeks apart for the results to show.

-These injections last about two years before more are needed.
+These dermal filler injections last about two years before more are needed.

-The brand name of this filler is Sculptra Aesthetic.
+The brand name of this dermal filler treatment is Sculptra Aesthetic.

-This is a synthetic filler that has been used in medicine for decades.
+This is one of the types of dermal fillers that has been used in medicine for decades.
 It looks like tiny balls that stay under the skin for years to offer continued support.
 PMMA fillers contain collagen and encourage the body to produce more of it over time.

-PMMA is thought to be a semi-permanent solution and is often used to treat deep folds, furrows, and wrinkles, especially on laugh and smile lines.
+PMMA is one of the types of injectable dermal fillers thought to be a semi-permanent solution and is often used to treat deep folds, furrows, and deep wrinkles, especially on laugh and smile lines.
 Some patients report excellent results when it’s used on acne scars.

 Facial Fat Grafting